-The only material contracts entered into by the Corporation within the year ended December 31, 2013, or before such time which are still in effect, other than in the ordinary course of business are:
+The only material contract entered into by the Corporation within the year ended December 31, 2014, or before such time which are still in effect, other than in the ordinary course of business is the Global Share Exchange Agreement.
+A copy of the Global Share Exchange Agreement is available at www.sedar.com.